Latency-aware End-to-end Multi-path Data Transmission for URLLC Services: Simulation

 \subsection{Multi-path performance under scenario 2}

-We further study an example (e.g., total bandwidth equal to 100 MHz) under scenario 2.
-In such a scenario, the initial UE’s proximity to BS 1 and BS 2 is 474 and 25 meters, respectively.
+We further study an example (Total bandwidth = 100 MHz) under scenario 2.
+In such a scenario, the initial UE’s proximity to BS1 and BS2 is 475 and 25 meters, respectively.

 Table \ref{tab:aveLatencyScenario2} shows the average latency of two traffics among all solutions under scenario 2.
-Under this simulation setup, the multi-path solution performs close to single path solution (i.e., path 2 only), while the path selection performs the worst.
-As is shown in Fig \ref{fig:multiScenario2} (a) and (b), the instant latency CDF of multi-path solution has a shorter tail for traffic type 1 while a longer tail for traffic type 2 compared with the single path (path 2 only) solution.
-Fig. \ref{fig:multiScenario2} (c) and (d) illustrate the optimization decisions of multi-path solution for traffic ratio and transmit power, respectively.
-The traffic ratios allocated to two paths of both traffics under scenario 2 are such that the traffic ratio allocated to path 2 is close to 1 while the ratio to path 1 is close to 0 in most time.
-This is because the wireless link quality of path 2 becomes much better than that of path 1 due to less pathloss effects.
-Since UE is quite close to the BS 2, UE is prone to allocate more transmit power on the path 2.
+Under this simulation setup, the multi-path solution performs close to the single-path solution (i.e., path 2 only), while the path-selection solution performs the worst.
+As is shown in Fig \ref{fig:multiScenario2} (a) and (b), the instant latency CDF of the multi-path solution has a shorter tail for traffic type X while a longer tail for traffic type Y compared with the single-path solution.
+As Fig. \ref{fig:multiScenario2} (c) and (d) show, first, the traffic ratios allocated to two paths of both traffics under scenario 2 are such that the traffic ratio allocated to Path 2 is close to 1 while the ratio to Path 1 is close to 0 in most time.
+This is because the wireless link quality of Path 2 becomes much better than that of Path 1 due to less pathloss effects.
+Second, since UE is quite close to BS2, UE is prone to allocate more transmit power to Path 2 in the proposed multi-path solution.